nervosnetwork/rfcs/rfcs/0035-ckb2021-p2p-protocol-upgrade/0035-ckb2021-p2p-protocol-upgrade.md

 Author: Chao Luo <@driftluo>, Ian Yang <@doitian>
 Created: 2021-07-01
 ---
-# P2P protocol upgrade
+# P2P Protocols Upgrade

 ## Abstract

-This RFC describes how the network protocol changes before and after the ckb hard fork, and how the network protocols smoothly upgrade along the hard fork.
+This RFC describes how network protocols change before and after the CKB hard fork, and how they are upgraded smoothly during the hard fork.

 ## Motivation

-The network protocol is the foundation of distributed applications.
-Before and after hard fork, there will be small changes in data format, but the network should not be disconnected or split because of this change.
-After hard fork, only clients that support hard fork are allowed to connect.
+Network protocols are the basis of distributed applications.
+There will be small changes in data format before and after the hard fork, but the network should not be disconnected or split because of this change.
+After the hard fork, only clients that support the hard fork can connect.

-This RFC describes in detail how the ckb node implements this functionality.
+This RFC describes how CKB nodes implement this functionality in detail.

 ## Specification

-We divide the entire hard fork process into three phases: before hard fork, the moment that hard fork activates, and after hard fork.
-The protocols are divided into two categories which have different upgrade strategies.
+The hard fork process consists of three phases: before the hard fork, the hard fork activation, and after the hard fork.
+The protocols are divided into two categories with different upgrade strategies.

-- Upgrade the version of a specific protocol and ensure that both versions of the protocol are supported and can be enabled at the same time
+- Upgrade the version of a specific protocol and ensure that both versions can be enabled simultaneously
-- Mount two protocols that are functionally identical but require runtime switching for smooth upgrades
+- Mount two functionally identical protocols that will require runtime switching for smooth upgrades

-### For protocols whose functionality and implementation do not need to be modified
+### Protocols whose functionality and implementation do not require modification

-Including protocols:
+#### Protocols

 - Identify
 - Ping